-Nigeria Targets $25bn Climate Finance by 2030
+Nigeria Targets $25bn Climate Finance By 2030

 Michael Olugbode in Abuja

-Addressing a press conference at the weekend, the Director-General of the National Council on Climate Change (NCCC), Mrs. Omotenioye Majekodunmi, while revealing the target, said that the Nigeria’s Carbon Market Framework has been finalized and will be submitted to the Federal Executive Council (FEC) for approval.
+Addressing a press conference at the weekend, Director-General of the National Council on Climate Change (NCCC), Mrs. Omotenioye Majekodunmi, while revealing the target, said that Nigeria’s Carbon Market Framework has been finalized and will be submitted to Federal Executive Council (FEC) for approval.

 She said Nigeria has set a 32.2% increase in emission reduction compared to the 2018 baseline and significantly increases mitigation and adaptation ambitions with clearer targets compared to NDC2.0.

-According to her, “For the first time, ‘Health’ and ‘Action for Climate Empowerment’ have been included as priority sectors in our NDC3.0, demonstrating our commitment to economy-wide climate governance.”
+Majekodunmi said: “For the first time, “Health” and “Action for Climate Empowerment” have been included as priority sectors in our NDC3.0, demonstrating our commitment to economy-wide climate governance.”

 The NCCC Director General on plans for the 30th Conference of the Parties to the United Nations Framework Convention on Climate Change (UNFCCC) (COP30) holding in Belém, Brazil from November 10-21, 2025, disclosed that: “We have launched an electronic portal for registration of MDAs, private sector entities that wish to organize side events in the Nigerian pavilion to drive visibility and amplify our ambition as a country.